paulosevero/registry_migration/README.md

 > Modifications made to the pyproject.toml file are automatically inserted into poetry.lock whenever Poetry is called.

 The "datasets" directory contains JSON files describing the components that will be simulated during the experiments.
-We can create custom datasets modifying the `dataset_generator.py` file, located inside the "edge_sim_py" directory.
+We can create custom datasets modifying the `dataset_generator.py` file, located inside the "simulator" directory.

-The "edge_sim_py/heuristics" directory accommodates the source code for the migration strategies used in the simulator.
+The "simulator/algorithms" directory accommodates the source code for the migration strategies used in the simulator.

 ## Installation Guide